-Studies have shown that the enhanced distortion of A-site Fe^{2+} in bridgmanite does not cause detectable anomalies in the unit-cell volumes (Boffa Ballaran et al. 2012; Mao et al. 2017) or the single-crystal elasticity (Fu et al. 2023) but could be linked with enhanced hyperfine parameters and softening in some properties, such as lattice thermal conductivity and mean force constants of iron bonds (Hsieh et al. 2017; Yang et al. 2019).
+Studies have shown that the enhanced distortion of A-site Fe2+ in bridgmanite does not cause detectable anomalies in the unitcell volumes (Boffa Ballaran et al. 2012; Mao et al. 2017) or the single-crystal elasticity (Fu et al. 2023) but could be linked with enhanced hyperfine parameters and softening in some properties, such as lattice thermal conductivity and mean force constants of iron bonds (Hsieh et al. 2017; Yang et al. 2019).
 For instance, the smooth decrease of bond lengths in our Fe10-Al14-Bgm indicates that there are no observable Fe spin transition or associated volume anomalies up to 64.6(6) GPa.
-The bond lengths is suggested to be similar for A-site Fe2+ with low and high QS (Hsu et al. 2010), consistent with our observations.
-Thus, the experimentally-observed extremely high QS of Fe2+ in bridgmanite above 20 GPa (Jackson et al. 2005; Mao et al. 2017) can be related with the local distortion of A-site Fe2+ (Hsu et al. 2011) instead of an intermediate-spin transition as proposed earlier (Lin et al. 2008; McCammon et al. 2010; Narygina et al. 2010).
+The bond lengths are similar for A-site Fe2+ with low and high QS (Hsu et al. 2010), consistent with our observations.
+Thus, the experimentally observed extremely high QS of Fe2+ in bridgmanite above 20 GPa (Jackson et al. 2005; Mao et al. 2017) can be related to the local distortion of A-site Fe^{2+} (Hsu et al. 2011) instead of an intermediate-spin transition as proposed earlier (Lin et al. 2008; McCammon et al. 2010; Narygina et al. 2010).